Entrepreneur visa routes in Republic of Ghana

 What this means for entrepreneurs

-Of the 2 Republic of Ghana routes that commonly fit entrepreneurs, 1 needs a sponsoring employer and 1 does not, and 0 can lead to permanent residence.
+Of the 2 Republic of Ghana routes that commonly fit entrepreneurs, 1 needs a sponsoring employer and 1 does not, 0 have confirmed permanent residence mapping.
 Entrepreneurs are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Republic of Ghana overall is the Work and Residence Permit (companies); it is not specific to entrepreneurs but is worth understanding as the benchmark route.